 CERTIFICATE

-This is to certify that project entitled “MONKEY POX CLASSIFICATION USING MACHINE LEARNING ALGORITHMS" is the bona fide work carried out by MOHAMMED NAVEED SHARIEF, KOKKIRALA AJAY RAO, GUMPULA SRIHARSHINI as a Course Project for the partial fulfillment to award the degree BACHELOR OF TECHNOLOGY in ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING during the academic year 2022-2023 under our guidance and Supervision.
+This is to certify that project entitled “MONKEY POX DETECTION USING MACHINE LEARNING ALGORITHMS" is the bona fide work carried out by MOHAMMED NAVEED SHARIEF, KOKKIRALA AJAY RAO, GUMPULA SRIHARSHINI as a Course Project for the partial fulfillment to award the degree BACHELOR OF TECHNOLOGY in ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING during the academic year 2022-2023 under our guidance and Supervision.

 Mr. D. Ramesh Dr. M Sheshikala